 Who Should Attend?
 3

 Where will the College be held?
 3

 What Courses Can I Take?
 3

 How Do I Register?
 3

-Directions to St. Margaret's School, Burlington, MA 4
+Directions to Marshall Simonds Middle School, Burlington, MA 4

 Potential Lodging Accommodations 5

-CCS 2023 Schedule 6
+CCS 2024 Schedule 6

-Course Offerings for 2023 7
+Course Offerings for 2024 7

 Certificates and Degree Prerequisites and Requirements 9

 Course Catalog - College of Commissioner Science 11

-Course Listing by Time period
+Course Listing for 2024 by Time period 18

 College of Commissioner Science Personal Progress Record 20

 Doctor of Commissioner Science (DCS) 21

 Certificate of Achievement for Postgraduate Studies 23